 You will be required to bring with you to this course (with NO exceptions), your:

 - UK Provisional Licence or Full UK Driving Licence (Just the photo card) or EU Driving Licence that has been registered with the DVLA (the photo card along with all other corresponding DVLA documents).
-If you hold an “International Driving Licence” other than an “EU Licence” then you must apply for a “UK Provisional Driving Licence” first, using the D1 form.
+If you hold an “International Driving Licence” other than an “EU Licence” you must apply for a “UK Provisional Driving Licence” first, using the D1 form.

-- National Insurance Number (If you do not have a National Insurance Number then you must get a CHECK CODE from the DVLA in order to do this course).
+- National Insurance Number (If you do not have a National Insurance Number you must get a CHECK CODE from the DVLA in order to do this course).
 We do not need to see the card, we just need the number.

 - Suitable clothing must be warn – Jeans, boots with ankle protection and a long sleeved top would be ideal – we recommend that you do not wear trainers (No shorts, skirts or flip flops)